A mighty, modern CSS linter and fixer that helps you avoid errors and enforce consistent conventions in your

 Decide how you want to use stylelint:

-stylelint-config-standard.
-It includes over 80 of stylelint's rules with sensible defaults.
-(You can always override specific rules after extending the config.)
-We update the config with each new release of stylelint.
+stylelint-config-recommended.
+The recommended config turns on just the possible error rules.
+The standard config builds on top of the recommened config by additionally turning on over 60 of stylelint's stylistic rules with sensible defaults.
+You can always override specific rules after extending either config.
+When using either config, you'll likely want to add (and configure to your specific needs) some of the rules that limit language features.
+We update the configs with each new release of stylelint, so it's easy to stay up to date.
 Alternately, you can search for a community config and extend that instead.

 You'll find more detailed information on using stylelint and tailoring it to your needs in our guides: